Goncalo-Palma-Nunes/minimum-weight-arborescence/README.md

 `mvn test`

 To run a specific class of tests, add the `-Dtest` flag.
-For example, to run the NodeIndexMapperTests run:
+For example, to run the NodeIndexMapperTest run:

 `mvn test -Dtest=NodeIndexMapperTest`